-There are two texts and a set of articles for this course.
+There is one text and a set of articles for this course.
 The articles are available on Carmen.
-You can order the texts through a bookstore of your choice, or use library copies (the library has electronic versions of both texts; they physical copy of Imperial Nature is on reserve for the course).
+You can order the text through a bookstore of your choice or use library copies (the library has an electronic version of the text and a physical copy is on reserve for the course).

 - 1. A set of articles, available on Carmen in the "content" section - 2.
-Ellwood, Wayne.
-2010.
-The No-Nonsense Guide to Globalization.
-Oxford: New Internationalist.
-ISBN: 1906523479 (Note that this is the 3rd edition, and is the one we will be using) - 3.
 Goldman, Michael.
 2006.
 Imperial Nature: The World Bank and Struggles for Social Justice in the Age of Globalization.
 New Haven: Yale University Press.
 ISBN: 1904456448